-What Can a Handyman Do in Brevard in Brevard County, Florida?
+What Can a Handyman Do Without a License in Brevard in Brevard County, Florida?

 In Brevard County, Florida, most "handyman" work is legal without a Florida contractor license only when it stays within Florida’s statutory contracting exemptions—most importantly, the $500 (labor + materials) limit for casual/minor work and when the work does not require a permit or a licensed trade (electrical/plumbing/HVAC).
 If you advertise or contract for work that is building-structural, trade-regulated, or permit-required, Florida generally requires a state-certified (or locally registered) contractor license and pulling permits through the local building department.